dddrrreee/cs240lx-22spr/labs/7-mem-protection/README.md

 I'm not sure how far this aspiration will survive, but I'm hoping whenever someone hits an interesting bug in class, the next lab we can build a tool or method that would have prevented it.
-This lab is from two interesting bugs that hit Zach and one that hit Igor.
+This lab is from two interesting bugs that hit Evan and one that hit Igor.
 These were very tricky to figure out, examples of more general bugs that can hit the rest of us, and with the right infrastructure, easy to find.

 The first we'll handle is that

 What we need:
-    1. Memory protection.
-This will make virtual memory very simple (20-30 lines) by exploiting a common (universal?) feature of TLB hardware --- pinning TLB entries.
+    1. Memory protection to catch Evan's bug.
+This will make virtual memory very simple exploiting a common (universal?) feature of TLB hardware --- pinning TLB entries.
 The ARM has 8 pinnable TLB entries (each up to 4MB in size).
 Since we have small processes we can do virtual memory (and thus memory protection) without the need for understdanding or having page tables by simply pinning the mappings we need.

        I haven't seen anyone using this trick in this way, so we'll be ahead of the curve.